Account

 Product Description

-I’m not shy to say that we offered this serum 10 years ago.
-As usual, Garden of Wisdom was ahead of her time.
+We are not shy about saying we offered this serum 10 years ago.
+As usual, Garden of Wisdom was ahead of its time.
 We are always so proud when this happens (which happens a lot over the years).

 Salma Hayek says in Elle Magazine ...